-Where the Child Protection Worker has effected an alternate placement, the Child Protection Worker shall advise the Principal of the contact information related to that placement.
+Where the Child Protection Worker has effected an alternate placement, the Child Protection Worker shall advise the Principal of the contact information of the alternate caregiver.

-Role/Responsibilities of Family and Children's Services Niagara Personnel/Investigating Child Protection Worker
+Role/Responsibilities of Family and Children's Services Niagara

-- 1. The Child Protection Worker will inform the parent(s) of the decision to take the child(ren) into care of Family and Children's Services Niagara as soon as possible after the child has been "removed to a place of safety." - 2.
+- 1. The Child Protection Worker will inform the parent(s) of the decision to take the child(ren) into care of Family and Children's Services Niagara. - 2.
 The Child Protection Worker will inform the current school, as soon as possible, if the student will be attending that school the following day(s). - The Child Protection Worker will inform the Principal if the student will be attending a different school.